 Does it seem like people don’t listen to what you have to say?
-Do you feel ignored? most people don’t receive the respect they either feel they deserve or would like.
+Do you feel ignored?
+Many people don’t receive the respect they either feel they deserve or would like.
 Unfortunately, once we train people to treat us a certain way, it’s challenging to change.

-I’ve watched this trend happen to most people.
-I’ve coached people who feel this way.
-Now, I’m going to walk you through some techniques to get you the respect you hope for.
+I’ve watched this trend happen to many people.
+I've coached people who feel this way.
+Now, I'm going to walk you through some techniques to get you the respect you hope for.
 Regardless of where you are now start by remembering this classic line, “where there’s a will, there’s a way.”

 Use these techniques to get the respect you deserve: